carolinan/fullsiteediting/README.md

 https://fullsiteediting.com/courses/full-site-editing-for-theme-developers/

-At this time, it does not include the full transscripts, but they are avalable on the website.
+At this time, it does not include the full transcripts, but they are available on the website.

 ## Who is this course for?

-This course is an overview created for theme authors who wants to learn about full site editing.
+This course is an overview created for theme authors who want to learn about full site editing.
 -And If you have already been creating advanced custom blocks for a while and you are working on enterprise level WordPress projects; brilliant, I probably don’t have much to new teach you here =D.